Abhilokhande/Abhilokhande/README.md

 ### <div align="center">I'm Abhijeet, a seasoned Fullstack developer driven by the thrill of building robust and dynamic web applications.
 With expertise spanning both frontend and backend technologies, I infuse projects with versatility and depth, delivering solutions that stand the test of time.</div>

-- 🔭 I’m currently working on [Synthetix](https://github.com/victorcodess/synthetix)

-- 🌱 I’m presently learning Framer Motion, GSAP, and Three.js.
+## About Me 👤

+- 🎓 Currently pursuing my Masters at Fergusson College Pune.
+- ✈️ Love to visit forts and enjoy traveling.
+- 💻 I use daily: *.js, .java, .py, .sql*
+- ⚡ Fun fact:LOFI --love while Driving...
-- ❓ Ask me about anything related to UI Design and Engineering.
+- ❓ Ask me about anything related to UI Design ,Java programming ,C++.

-- ⚡ Fun fact: I listen to way too much UK Drill. 👾

 <br/>